MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 > as `powershell` or `pwsh`), it doesn't know what to do with an array, so
 > it's passed as a string.

+The statements in the file are executed, one statement at a time, as though they were typed at the PowerShell command prompt.
+If a statement in the file doesn't parse correctly, the statement isn't executed.
+The process exit code is determined by status of the last (executed) command within the script block.
+With normal termination, the exit code is always `0`.
 When the script file terminates with an `exit` command, the process exit code is set to the numeric argument used with the `exit` command.
-With normal termination, the exit code is always `0`.

 For more information, see `$LASTEXITCODE` in [about_Automatic_Variables][03].